o3de/o3de.org/content/docs/userguide/ui/editor/components-interactive-properties-states.md

 ---
-description: ' The States group of properties defines the appearance of the interactive element and its child UI elements in &ALY;. '
+description: ' The States group of properties defines the appearance of the interactive element and its child UI elements in Lumberyard. '
 title: States
 ---
 # States {#ui-editor-components-interactive-properties-states}